MobilityDB/PyMEOS/README.md

 PyMEOS is a library built on top of MEOS that provides all of its functionality wrapped in a set of Python classes.

-This repository contains 3 subprojects:
+This repository contains 2 subprojects:

 - [PyMEOS CFFI](./pymeos_cffi): wrapper of the MEOS C Library built using CFFI.
 - [PyMEOS](./pymeos): library that exposes the set of classes that should be used by the developer.
 Built on top of PyMEOS CFFI.
-- [PyMEOS Examples](./pymeos_examples): set of example programs using PyMEOS.

 # Usage